BlockchainAna1ytics/Crawling_BlockchainInfo/README.md

 # Crawling_BlockchainInfo
-Gaining Bitcoin Transaction information from crawling blockchain.com/explorer or Using API of blockchain.com
+Gaining Bitcoin Transaction information by Crawling blockchain.com/explorer or Using API of blockchain.com